okanzkaya/real-estate-reactjs/README.md

 - SVG files have been used for scalable and compatible UI experience.
 - You can sort items in order.
 - state has been used as a pseudo database, you can apply the same process with an SQL or NoSQL database.
+- Reusable components are ready for further development.

 You can share, edit and deploy.